A super detailed Cape Town budget travel guide. Including where to stay, what to eat, what to do, and more!

 Hike Table Mountain

-This famous mountain has been named one of the New Seven Wonders of the World.
+The famous Table Mountain has been named one of the New Seven Wonders of the World.
 Nelson Mandela also named it a “Gift to the Earth” in 1998.
-After spending a whole day on this mountain, I agree with him.
+After spending a whole day on Table Mountain, I agree with him.

-The natural beauty here is unbelievable, with saturated natural hues exploding all around the urban landscape.
-The hike is not easy, but it’s 100% worth it.
+The natural beauty on Table Mountain is unbelievable.
+The hiking trail is not easy, but it’s 100% worth it.

 Platteklip Gorge: The easiest route